MyExperimentalProjects/sturdy-spork/linkedlist/AddTwoNumbers.md

           --------
             8 0 7

-So, essentially reversing the digits in the linked list makes our lives easier.
-I think now framing the pseudo code is easier!!
+On the basis of the above logic, let's jump onto framing the pseudo code!!

 ### Pseudo Code

       SUM (ListNode l1, ListNode l2):
-        Handle edge cases like l1 is null, l2 is null or both are null.
+        //Handle edge cases like l1 is null, l2 is null or both are null.
-        Initialize sumList as empty list to store sum.
+        Initialize sumList as empty linked list to store sum.
         Assign runners for l1 and l2 say runner1 and runner2
         Assign carry = 0
         Iterate while runner1 or runner2 is not null